Ranula Under Tongue – Radiology, Treatment at Home, Surgery, Pathology, Excision

 Are There Side Effects or Complications Regarding Ranula Treatment?

 Any medical procedure has potential risks and complications.
+Postoperative care is crucial to prevent complications like wound infection or recurrence.
+Regular Follow-Ups are necessary to monitor the healing process and ensure no recurrence of the cyst.
 While complications from ranula treatments are relatively rare, they can occur:

 - Infection: As with any surgical procedure, there’s a risk of infection.
 Signs include increased pain, redness, swelling, and pus discharge.